dimmus/efl/README.md

 - documentation
 - speed and size optimization

-# Problems
+# Actual problems (my personal drivers :)

-- huge problem with development documentation.
-It's mainly outdated and user level.
+- huge problem with existing development documentation (see [doc](https://www.enlightenment.org/develop/start.md) here).
+  It's in some places outdated and user level only.
 - some libs naming is too esoteric.
 Most of the names (understand like a lib purpose) are non-transparent for newcomers.
 In combination with the lack of development documentation, the start of EFL development becomes a swamp.

-# So, ... intermidiate goal
+# So, ... my intermidiate goal

 - deep dive, understand and master EFL internals